-We leave the drainage to ascend the slope.
+We left the drainage to ascend the slope.
 Again it was steeper than it appears.

 We leave the drainage below.
 Mount Whymper in the background.